omar-elb/Bookpedia/README.md

 Bookpedia is a Kotlin Multiplatform application that allows users to search for books and explore detailed information such as title, author, publication date, and description.

-It uses a shared Kotlin codebase for networking, data models, and business logic, while delivering a native UI experience on each platform.
+It uses a shared Kotlin codebase for networking, data models, and business logic.
 ---------------------------------------------------------------
 ✨ Features